ruiyang-medinfo/KG-Rank/README.md

 <!-- Data -->
 ## Data
-We conduct evaluations using the [LiveQA dataset](https://github.com/abachaa/LiveQA_MedicalTask_TREC2017), which consists of health questions submitted by consumers to the National Library of Medicine (NLM).
+We conduct evaluations using the [LiveQA](https://github.com/abachaa/LiveQA_MedicalTask_TREC2017), which consists of health questions submitted by consumers to the National Library of Medicine (NLM).
 The test set was utilized for automatic scoring evaluation and physician evaluation.

+We conduct experiments on four medical QA datasets, in which the answers are free-text.
+LiveQA [LiveQA](https://trec.nist.gov/pubs/trec26/papers/Overview-QA.pdf) consists of health questions submitted by consumers to the National Library of Medicine.
+[ExpertQA](https://arxiv.org/pdf/2309.07852)  is a high-quality long-form QA dataset with 2177 questions spanning 32 fields, along with answers verified by domain experts.
+Among them, 504 medical questions (Med) and 96 biology (Bio) questions were used for evaluation.
+[MedicationQA](https://ebooks.iospress.nl/doi/10.3233/SHTI190176) includes 690 drug-related consumer questions along with information retrieved from reliable websites and scientific papers.

 <!-- Physician Evalution Criteria -->
 ## Physician Evalution Criteria